-43 New Editions and Amendments to Egyptian Accounting Standards:
+42- New Editions and Amendments to Egyptian Accounting Standards:

-- On March 6, 2023, the Prime Minister's Decree No. (883) of 2023 was issued amending some provisions of the Egyptian the following is a summary of the most significant amendments: Accounting Standards,
+- On March 6, 2023, the Prime Minister's Decree No. (883) of 2023 was issued amending some provisions of the Egyptian Accounting Standards.

+The following is a summary of the most significant amendments: